mrsilver76/yarss/README.md

 ## Puzzle file format

-If you want to create your own (or solve one that is bugging you) then details of the file formats can be found in the links below:
+If you want to create your own (or solve one that is bugging you) then details of the supported file formats can be found in the links below:

 * https://www.sudocue.net/fileformats.php
 * http://www.sadmansoftware.com/sudoku/faq19.php

+The included puzzles all use different styles to demonstrate what can be used - so it's worthwhile opening them in a text editor and taking a look.

 At it's most basic level, it's just 9 lines of 9 numbers in a row with `0`, `X` or `.` to indicate an empty cell.
 You can use spaces, newlines and other characters to make the file more readable if you'd like as they'll be ignored.
 Lines starting with `#` will also be ignored (which is useful for embedding commentary).